Skip to main content

 2. Name your policy: Provide a descriptive name, for example backup-my-app-daily.

-• Frequency: Choose the frequency that suits your needs (for example, Daily at 02:00).
+• Frequency: Choose the frequency that suits you (for example, Daily at 02:00).

 4. Select the resources to back up: